Brick house corner showing stepped wall cracks and undermined foundation from subsidence

 Wrong Footing Type

 Most footings are designed to Australian Standards — but standards assume the soil has been classified correctly.
 If the soil is more reactive than the classification assumed, or the footing type doesn’t suit the conditions, the ground moves more than the footing can handle.
+And subsidence sets in.

 What causes subsidence?